← All posts

 Limited support infrastructure.
 When something goes wrong in a local deployment, AEMS support cannot access the examiner’s system to diagnose the problem.
 Diagnostic information must be collected and shared manually.
 This is a conscious trade-off: the same isolation that protects student data also limits the vendor’s ability to provide support.

 These are real limitations.
-They are also the limitations that many university data protection officers prefer, because they mean that the vendor genuinely cannot access student data, even in a support scenario.
+They are also the limitations that many university data protection officers prefer, because in the Institutional on-premises tier the vendor genuinely cannot access student data, even in a support scenario.